vatsalnanawati/UC_Davis_MSBA_Vatsal/README.md

+<h1 align="left">Hi Connections👋! </h1>

-<h2 align="left">Hi 👋!
-My name is Vatsal and I'm currently a Master of Science in Business Analytics candidate at UC Davis.  <br><br>Being a analytics professional with over 2 years of experience in leading and collaborating with business-driven teams. <br>Proven expertise in designing and implementing automation techniques and risk management solutions, driving enhanced fraud detection and operational efficiency within telecom and financial sectors.</h2>
+<h3>My name is Vatsal and I'm currently a Master of Science in Business Analytics candidate at UC Davis.  <br><br>Being a analytics professional with over 2 years of experience in leading and collaborating with business-driven teams. <br>Proven expertise in designing and implementing automation techniques and risk management solutions, driving enhanced fraud detection and operational efficiency within telecom and financial sectors.</h3>

 ###